-|Bio||Lauren Wheeler is a Program Lead with the Alberta Museums Association responsible for the Recognized Museum Program, Leadership Awards Program, Museum Visitor Experience Program, and liaising with regional museum networks.
-Prior to this I was the project assistant for the exhibition “Chop Suey on the Prairies” at the Royal Alberta Museum, and exhibit coordinator for “Sam Steele: Journey of a Canadian Hero” put on by the Bruce Peel Special Collections Library, contract researcher for the Canadian Circumpolar Institution, and spent a number of summers on the interpretation team at the Whyte Museum of the Canadian Rockies.
-My public history internship was with Dr. Leighann Neilson of the Sprott Business School for a study of website usability with genealogists and family historians.
-I also write for Active History (activehistory.ca) and maintain a mostly environmental and public history blog.|
+|Bio||Lauren Wheeler is a Program Lead with the Alberta Museums Association and is responsible for the Recognized Museum Program, Leadership Awards Program, Museum Visitor Experience Program, and liaising with regional museum networks.
+Prior to this she was the project assistant for the exhibition “Chop Suey on the Prairies” at the Royal Alberta Museum, and exhibit coordinator for “Sam Steele: Journey of a Canadian Hero” put on by the Bruce Peel Special Collections Library, contract researcher for the Canadian Circumpolar Institution, and spent a number of summers on the interpretation team at the Whyte Museum of the Canadian Rockies.
+Her public history internship was with Dr. Leighann Neilson of the Sprott Business School for a study of website usability with genealogists and family historians.
+She also writes for Active History and maintain a mostly environmental and public history blog.|

 “The Banff Photographic Exchange: Albums, Youth, Skiing and Memory Making in the 1920s.”
 The West and Beyond: Historians, Past, Present, and Future.
 Athabasca University Press, (2010).